gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 - Requires custom changes to both the client and server implementations for each affected endpoint, both to pass the MFA challenge response from the client and for the Auth server to verify it for the request.
+- Old clients have no way to pass MFA until the `MFAAuthenticateResponse` message is included in the proto specification.
+In order to maintain backwards compatibility, each request that we change to an admin action will take a full major version before we can actually require MFA for that action.

 2. Allow clients to pass `MFAAuthenticateResponse` as client request metadata.